 The Trust's investment policy was initially adopted on November 19, 2009, and is designed to control for risk and provide guidance in establishing a prudent investment strategy that serves the long-term needs of the Trust and its beneficiaries.
-The Trust's investment policy allowed for a range of exposures to three aggregate asset classes as follows:
+The investment policy was revised on December 19, 2013 to allow for new asset allocation targets that are structured to provide competitive performance while minimizing the potential for losses.
+The revised policy allows for a range of exposures to five aggregate asset classes as follows: